team113sanger/dermatlas_somatic_qc_nf/README.md

 ## Introduction

-dermatlas_mafqc_nf is a bioinfromatics pipeline written in [Nextflow](http://www.nextflow.io) for performing processing and QC on somatic variant calls from cohorts of tumors within the Dermatlas project.
+dermatlas_somatic_qc_nf is a bioinfromatics pipeline written in [Nextflow](http://www.nextflow.io) for performing processing and QC on somatic variant calls from cohorts of tumors within the Dermatlas project.

 ## Pipeline summary